qutip/qutip/doc/installation.rst

 If you have not done so already, install the Apple Xcode developer tools from the Apple App Store.
 After installation, open Xcode and go to: Preferences -> Downloads, and install the 'Command Line Tools'.

 On the Mac OS, you can install the required libraries via `MacPorts <http://www.macports.org/ MacPorts>`_.
-After installation, the necessary "ports" for QuTiP may be installed via
+After installation, the necessary "ports" for QuTiP may be installed via (Replace '34' with '27' if you want Python 2.7)

 .. code-block:: bash